xxKeyaxx/Elevator-amount-of-People-Prediction/README.md

 This is an ongoing group project of mine to create an efficient system of elevators in busy buildings in order to make elevators more efficient

 Steps:
-1. install packages by running these commands on your terminal pip install ultralytics pip install supervision pip install streamlit
+1. Install packages by running these commands on your terminal pip install ultralytics pip install supervision pip install streamlit